 This is, of course, a metaphorical conception of Bayco’s audience; the modern idea of royalty has grown to include everyone who hungers luxury and who understands the intricate labor and savoir-faire that goes into every Bayco piece.
 The sophistication once enjoyed only by half a dozen people in each country has spread to a more generalized—but still rarefied—luxury-loving elite.
 Though Bayco is a relatively new name in the world of precious gems, the expertise and passion it brings to the field is generations old.
 The family saga began with Amir Hadjibay, a young man with an entrepreneurial bent.
 Traveling between Iran and India, he began to develop an interest in precious gemstones, trading them for elaborately woven Persian rugs.
 Soon he began to visit India’s regal maharajahs, leaving with bits and pieces of their legendary jewelry collections—show-stopping diamonds, carved emeralds and fiery rubies, among other gems.

 It was a simple step to create their own designs, populating them with the cherished gems they knew so well.
 There would be no mass production; the Hadjibay brothers decided from the beginning that they would create only one-of-a-kind pieces, the better to devote their resources to the greater glory of the exquisite stones they wanted to showcase.
-The family bonds persist into the next generation; Moris’s son Marco recently joined the company, bringing a youthful enthusiasm, vigor, and commitment to the future.
+The family bonds persist into the next generation; Moris’s sons Marco and Manuel as well as Giacomo’s children Nicole and David have recently joined the company, bringing a youthful enthusiasm, vigor, and commitment to the future.